AMADA Modern Slavery Act Statement

 Our primary activity is the distribution of Amada sheet metal machinery and the service of the same.
 A vast majority of our supply chain is within the Amada group, in particular Amada factories in Japan and France.

 As a group of companies we are committed to acting ethically and with integrity in all our business dealings and relationships.
 We have a zero-tolerance approach to modern slavery and human trafficking and are committed to upholding the principles encompassed in the Modern Slavery Act 2015.
 You can find our Management Philosophy and Corporate Code of Conduct here.
+The rights and responsibilities of Amada UK staff are documented in our Anti-slavery and Whistle-blowing policies.
+Our expectations of our suppliers are documented in our purchasing terms and conditions.

 We regularly assess risk related to issues of human trafficking, modern slavery and forced labour and conduct internal auditing as to whether such risk lies within our supply chain and take any step required to prevent human trafficking, modern slavery and so forth in terms of compliance with the Modern Slavery Act.
 We undertake training with specific employees engaged in managing our supply chain, to ensure that they are equipped with the necessary knowledge and awareness to correctly assess the risk within our supplier base and to prevent issues stated above.